lembn/pallet/README.md

 There will be a search bar at the bottom where users can search for network addresses of other user's notes.

-sThe network connections will be peer to peer
+The network connections will be peer to peer

-## TODO:
+## TODO

-- Note functionality:
-- add time saved to note (read from note metadata)
-- style scrollbar
-- load notes from pallet folder with buttons
-- recenter search input
-- use spinner

-- programmatically create note vboxes
+- write note editor
-- add functionality to add note btn
+- write note sharing
-- for light theme, disable `.background` styleclass

-- turn FlowPane into ScrollPane
-- load/discard notes from memeory as the user scrolls (instead of all at once)